 (a) Fair value:

-The fair value of interest receivable, accounts payable and due to related party approximates their carrying value due to their short-term to maturity.
+The fair value of accounts receivable, interest and dividends receivable, accounts payable and due to related parties approximates their carrying value due to their short-term to maturity.

 The fair value of investments is disclosed in the attached schedule.